GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 The sequence number is implicitly 0 before the first MC_CLIENT_LIMITS frame from the client, and increases by 1 each new frame that's sent.
 Newer frames override older ones.

-Limit Support Flags is a bit field computed as follows:
+Capabilities Flags is a bit field structured as follows:

  - 0x1 is set if IPv4 channels are permitted
  - 0x2 is set if IPv6 channels are permitted
- - 0x4 is set if SSM channels are permitted
- - 0x8 is set if ASM channels are permitted

-For example, a Limit Support Flags value of 6 (0x110) indicates that only SSM IPv6 channels are supported.
-Other kinds of channels SHOULD NOT have properties sent to this client.
+For example, a Capabilities Flags value of 3 (0x11) indicates that both IPv4 and IPv6 channels are permitted.

 Max Aggregate Rate allowed across all joined channels is in Kibps.